robertblackwell/pico-microros/README.md

 To see all that is happening you need:

 -   a terminal in which the microros-Agent is running.
-It will tell you whether or not the Pico firward and the Agent has connected.
+It will tell you whether or not the Pico firware and the Agent has connected.
 -   a terminal in which to run `ros2 run topic echo /pico_publisher_topic` - this verifies messages are getting from the pico to your host
 -   a terminal in which to run `ros2 run py_pubsub listener` this will repeatadly print "`I heard "nnnn"` demonstrating it is receiving messages from the  publisher on the pico.
 -   a terminal in which to run `ros2 run py_pubsub listener` this will repeatadly print "`Here we are from python publisher nnn`.
 Demonstrating that the publisher on the host is activly